7 DIY eco-friendly products

 Tea bags can be harmful since many high street brands are sealed with polypropylene, a type of sealing plastic which keeps the tea leaves in.
 Not only is this plastic harmful to the environment but it's not exactly what you want in your morning brew.

 That's why we're switching to reusable teabags which can be filled with local, organic tea leaves.
-Easily washable, these little tea bags are a nifty weekend project which you can sew yourself thanks to Handmade Homelife’s free pattern.
+Easily washable, these little tea bags are a nifty weekend project which you can sew yourself thanks to Happiest Camper's free pattern.
 They'd also make great gifts for any eco-loving pals.

 Back in the day, we all had bars of soap to keep us clean, but now they've been swapped out for plastic containers full of liquid.
 It's time to switch back and start using natural soaps which make you feel fresh and smell lovely.
-Issue 98 includes the tutorial for Moria Fuller’s soap trio which look beautiful.
-There’s one marbled pattern, one ombré and one infused with lavender.
+We show you how to make soap at home here on Gathered.

 Last but not least is cleaning products.
 Many cleaning products include harsh chemicals and toxins which aren't only damaging to the planet, but also humans, causing skin or breathing problems.
 Hello Glow has a whole section on their blog dedicated to homemade, natural cleaning products.
 They use ingredients like lemon, white vinegar and tea tree oil to keep your surfaces shiny.
 Check out their list of DIYs below.

-Even if you make just one of our environmentally friendly product swaps, you'll be starting on your green living journey.
+Even if you make just one of our eco-friendly products, you'll be starting on your green living journey.
 Share your swaps and other eco advice with us on Instagram, Twitter and Facebook.
 And remember to get involved with #molliestashchallenge – our fortnight-long Insta challenge where we'll be sharing patterns and prompts, encouraging you to go eco by using up your stash instead of buying new.
 Head over to our sustainable crafts for more eco projects.